nginxinc/nginx-service-mesh/docs/content/tutorials/kic/egress-walkthrough.md

                To         nginx-ingress  100.00%       3ms  3ms  2ms  15
 ```

-This request from the `egress-driver` application to `target-v1-0.legacy` was securely routed through the NGINX Plus Ingress Controller, and we now have visibility into the outgoing traffic from the `egress-driver` application!
+This request from the `egress-driver` application to `target-v1-0.legacy` was securely routed through the NGINX Ingress Controller, and we now have visibility into the outgoing traffic from the `egress-driver` application!

 ### Cleaning up